 MSDS have been obtained for all chemicals being used.
-These are now available in Bahasa Malaysia and are on display and readily available to the chemical handlers whether in the field or in mills.
+These are available in Bahasa Malaysia and are on display and readily available to the chemical handlers whether in the field or in mills.
 There are also pictures displayed in the store areas on the precautions to be taken when handling chemicals.
 Furthermore, training is provided to the operators in the correct and safe ways in chemical handling.
 Records of this training are provided.
 Only trained persons are allowed to handle application of pesticides.
 No concentrates are taken into the field as all spray solutions are pre-mixed in a designated area.

 There are monthly medical checks completed by the Hospital Assistants for all sprayers and mixers of pesticides and other chemical handlers.
 Records are in place in each clinic of this monthly testing.
-The medical check as per the CHRA was carried out by the visiting medical officer (VMO) on 24.4.10 at Jiba Estate.
+The latest medical check as per the CHRA was carried out by the visiting medical officer (VMO) on 24.8.11 at both Jiba and Sujan Estates.

-4.6 Observation: The VMO should be asked to mark off the name of each person tested individually rather than just saying all were found to be clear - although the pesticide handlers were marked off on the clinic records by the VMO.
+4.6 Observation: The VMO should be asked to mark off the name of each person tested individually rather than just saying all were found to be clear - although the pesticide handlers were marked off on the clinic records by the VMO. - closed - This is now being completed and all persons tested are signed off individually by the VMO.